gmacciocca/coffee-with-congress/frontend/README.md

-# Coffee With Congress
+# Write to Congress
-This is the frontend Single Page App of this projectg It is written in Javascrupt (ES6), and it uses
+This is the frontend Single Page App of this project It is written in Javascript (ES6), and it uses

 - node.js to manage packages and build scripts ***(node v4.4.1 or higher)***
 - gulp to help build scripts